duluca/local-weather-app/README.md

 ## Build

-- `npm run build:prod` to build a production optimized version of the app.
+- `npm run build:prod` is used to build a production-optimized version of the app.
 - `npm run docker:debug` to run tests and build a containerized version of the app.

 ## Developers

-This app was developed to demonstrate Angular fundementals, unit testing, and different techniques for building Angular apps using reactive patterns.
-The app is a good blueprint if you intend to build largely a single screen app experience.
+This app was developed to demonstrate Angular fundamentals, unit testing, and different techniques for building Angular apps using reactive patterns.
+The app is a good blueprint if you intend to build a largely single-screen app experience.
 Questions?
-Consider creating an issue on this repo and buying my book at http://AngularForEnterprise.com.
+Consider creating an issue on this repo and buying my book at https://AngularForEnterprise.com.

 ### Pre-requisites